railwayapp/docs/src/docs/guides/healthchecks-and-restarts.md

 To prevent data corruption, we prevent multiple deployments from being active and mounted to the same service.
 This means that there will be a small amount of downtime when re-deploying a service that has a volume attached, even if there is a healthcheck endpoint configured.

+### Continuous Healthchecks

+The healthcheck endpoint is currently ***not intended for continuous monitoring*** as it is only called at the start of the deployment, to ensure it is healthy prior to routing traffic to it.

+If you are looking for a quick way to setup continuous monitoring of your service(s), check out the <a href="https://railway.app/template/p6dsil" target="_blank">Uptime Kuma template</a> in our template marketplace.

 ## Restart Policy

 The restart policy dictates what action Railway should take if a deployed service stops or otherwise becomes unhealthy, e.g. exits with a non-zero exit code.